-We are offering the Preferred Shares primarily in the Province of British Columbia, although from time to time Preferred Shares are offered for sale in Alberta, Ontario and other Canadian provinces except Quebec (collectively, the "Provinces").
+We are offering the Preferred Shares in various Provinces in Canada.
 The offering is being made in accordance with certain statutory registration and prospectus exemptions contained in securities legislation in the Provinces.
 Such exemptions relieve the Company from provisions under such statutes requiring the Company to utilize a registered dealer to sell the Preferred Shares and file a prospectus.
 As such, you will not receive the benefits associated with the involvement of such registrants or the benefits associated with purchasing the Preferred Shares pursuant to a filed prospectus, including the review of the material by the securities commissions or similar statutory authority in such jurisdictions.